tiipiik/OctoberCMS-RoomBooking/README.md

-# Room booking plugin for OctoberCMS
+# Booking plugin for OctoberCMS

 A simple plugin to manage rooms and bookings for October CMS